bernik1980/backup/README.md

 2. Each backup is zipped with best compression
 3. Each zip is saved/uploaded with each dataTarget
    * directory: Copy to a folder
-   * dropbox: Uploaded to dropbox
+   * dropbox: Upload to a dropbox account
    * ftp: Upload to a ftp server
 4. Old backups are deleted based on a strategry
    * days: Daily backups for unlimited or specified number of days